Snakes. Feared by some, and admired by others.

 Learn everything you need to know about owning and caring for a Ball Python

 Depending on whether you’re getting a male or female, Ball Pythons usually end up being between 36-58 inches when full grown.
 Females tend to be slightly larger than males.

 Aside from the docile nature and smaller relative size, Ball Pythons are hugely popular because of the wide variety of morphs they come in.
 Morphs are essentially different colors, patterns, and sometimes textures that a Ball Python can have.
 There are over 500 different Ball Python morphs.

 That’s a lot of different options!
 And some of them look really, really cool.

 There are hundreds of different patterns of Ball Pythons, which draws attention to the breed because of how “cool” they can look.

 Depending on the morph, Ball Pythons usually cost $40-50 on the low end, and up to $500 on the high end.
 Some morphs are extremely rare, making them much more expensive — some even get into the $1,000s of dollars!

 At the end of the day, regardless of morphs, Ball Pythons are easily the best tropical beginner pet snake.

 They don’t get too large, are usually friendly, and don’t require too much special treatment.
 Be sure to check out the above guide if you’re considering buying a Ball Python as a first pet snake.

-Pros: Why Ball Pythons Make Great Pet Snakes
+Pros: Why Ball Pythons Make One of the Best Pet Snakes

 - They come in a TON of different color, pattern, and texture variations.
 Over 500!